libvips/libvips/doc/libvips-mosaicing.md

-Title: Build image mosaics
+Title: Operators by section -- Build image mosaics

 <!-- libvips/mosaicing -->

-# Build image mosaics

 These functions are useful for joining many small images together to make one large image.
 They can cope with unstable contrast and arbitrary sub-image